rugbyprof/4883-Programming_Techniques/Assignments/12-P01/README.md

   1. Explain the problem and how you came to find it / choose it.
   2. Use graphics or any imagery to help explain the problem and solution.
   3. Tell the class what your approach was to solving the problem.
 This should include:
-     - what problem solving paradigm did you assume the problem was categorized as.
+     - what problem solving paradigm did you assume the problem was categorized as. (dp, divide n conquer, brute force, backtracking, etc.)
      - were you correct in you assumption?
      - did you have roadblocks (places you got stuck)?
      - what discoveries did you made to get over a roadblock?